Bitcoin Verdict

 The IRS treats Bitcoin as property

-The critical implication: every time you sell, trade, or spend Bitcoin, you are disposing of property and may owe tax on any gain.
-Simply buying and holding Bitcoin is not a taxable event.
-Transferring Bitcoin between your own wallets is not a taxable event.
-But the moment you convert Bitcoin to dollars, trade it for another asset, or use it to buy something, the IRS considers that a taxable disposition.
+What this means for you in practice: every time you sell, trade, or spend Bitcoin, you are handing off a piece of property, and you may owe tax on any gain.
+The reassuring part is what does not count.
+Just buying Bitcoin and sitting on it is not a taxable event (a moment the IRS counts, like selling or spending).
+Moving Bitcoin between your own wallets is not one either.
+But the moment you turn Bitcoin into dollars, swap it for another asset, or spend it on something, the IRS treats that as a taxable disposition - a fancy way of saying you let go of the property and now it is time to settle up.

 What is and isn't taxable